 There is no secret to speed up this process since most people have genetic limits to how much mass they can build effectively.
 And increasing calories too much too quickly can result in more body fat gain than muscle.

-Get your daily calorie needs down to a science with this simple calorie calculator.
+Get your daily calorie needs down to a science and start building more lean mass now with this free meal prep toolkit for muscle gain.